keep-starknet-strange/poseidon-rs/README.md

 ### Parameters

-Parameters include:
+Parameters either pertains to the sponge construct or the permutation:

+- Sponge:
+    - The rate and the capacity.
+- Permutation:
     - The finite field, completely specified by its size.
-- The rate and the capacity.
     - The number of full and partial rounds.
-- The number of elements in the output.
     - The round constants and the MDS matrix.

 The following set of parameters are included in the library thus far: